privacybydesign/pbdf-website/pages/en/irma-explanation.md

   forces whose identifying data are typically not revealed
 * etc.

-IRMA attributes are [available](../issuance/) from many sources -- but not from all of the ones listed above.
-The Privacy by Design foundation keeps a [public register](/attribute-index/en) of all available IRMA credentials (sets of attributes).
+Yivi attributes are [available](../issuance/) from many sources -- but not from all of the ones listed above.
+The Privacy by Design foundation keeps a [public register](/attribute-index/en) of all available Yivi credentials (sets of attributes).

 If you wish to obtain certain attributes from such an issuer you first have to authenticate (prove who you are) to this issuer.
-Subsequently, this issuer can look up in its own database which attributes it knows about you, and you can choose from the available attributes which ones to download to your IRMA app on your phone, digitally signed by the issuer.
+Subsequently, this issuer can look up in its own database which attributes it knows about you, and you can choose from the available attributes which ones to download to your Yivi app on your phone, digitally signed by the issuer.
 Concretely, in order to obtain attributes from your bank, you have to log into your bank first.
 This is precisely what happens with [iDIN](/issuance-idin).

-Once your IRMA app contains a collection of attributes, you can start using them in various transactions.
+Once your Yivi app contains a collection of attributes, you can start using them in various transactions.
 In such transactions the other side (think of a webshop) may ask you, for instance, what your home address (attribute) is.
-After you have explicitly agreed to such a request, and typed in your PIN code, this attribute is revealed by the IRMA app to the webshop.
+After you have explicitly agreed to such a request, and typed in your PIN code, this attribute is revealed by the Yivi app to the webshop.
 By performing some cryptographic checks, the webshop can verify that the attribute is genuine, has not expired, has not been manipulated, has been issued by a specific issuer, and also that it really belongs to you (actually: to your phone).
 This